Building a lending platform.

 I ran several usability sessions, with tasks we asked them to perform using a clickable prototype.
 After recording and gathering insights from these sessions, we played back the journey for stakeholders and the team and played snippets so people could here it from the user’s mouths!

-We found some pain point areas in the journeuy we could improve, but on the whole, the platform was very intuitive and simple to use.
+We found some pain points in the journey we could improve, but on the whole, the platform was very intuitive and simple to use.
 What surprised us was most of the feedback was concerning the product offering.
-This helped the business identify how to shape it in a way that would hit the mark with these users.
+This helped the business identify how to shape it in a way that would hit the mark with our users.

 The solutionThe platform is in development as I type!!